postman-cs/cs-cli/README.md

 **If the installer says to run `source ~/.zshrc`:** Just copy and paste that command and press Enter.
 This makes the `cs-cli` command available immediately.

+**Important:** Before using the tool, make sure you're logged into Gοng in Firefox (your regular browser).
+The tool needs use Gοng to access your customer conversations.

 ### Step 2: Find Customer Insights

 Just type: